davinchi-finsi/jq-snap-puzzle/README.md

     //options
 });
 ```
 **Please note** that depending of the bundler you are using other configurations may be necessary.
-For example, shimming JQuery and JQuery UI.
+For example, shimming JQuery and jQuery UI.
 ### Traditional way
 ```html
 <!DOCTYPE html>